South Carolina Has A Zero Tolerance Policy

-Underage Drinking Convictions
+Underage DUI Convictions

 A conviction for underage drinking can have lasting consequences.

-- A student who has been convicted and/or pled guilty to an alcohol or drug related offense will not be eligible for a LIFE scholarship after the expiration of one academic year from the date of the adjudication, conviction or plea.
+- A student who has been convicted and/or pled guilty to an alcohol or drug related offense will not be eligible for the LIFE scholarship after the expiration of one academic year from the date of the adjudication, conviction or plea.

 - A driver who is over the age of 18 but under 21 charged with DUI may additionally be charged with child endangerment and subject to additional criminal penalties if they are carrying a passenger younger than 16.

 - A conviction for underage drinking and driving may ruin potential career opportunities.

 Contact a Criminal Defense Attorney for Underage Drinking Arrest